 - Music — Taylor Swift, Madonna, Rihanna, Katy Perry, Elvis Presley, Michael Jackson, Ricky Martin, Beyonce and Miley Cyrus

-- Television - Jimmy Fallon, Oprah Winfrey, Jennifer Lopez, Neil Patrick Harris, Sophia Vergara and Jim Parsons
+- Television — Jimmy Fallon, Oprah Winfrey, Neil Patrick Harris, Sophia Vergara and Jim Parsons

-- Film - Marilyn Monroe, Shrek, Princess Fiona and Gingy, Audrey Hepburn, John Travolta and Olivia Newton-John, Jackie Chan, E.T. with Steven Speilberg and Jennifer Lawrence
+- Film — Marilyn Monroe, Shrek, Princess Fiona and Gingy, Audrey Hepburn, John Travolta and Olivia Newton-John, E.T. with Steven Speilberg and Jennifer Lawrence

 - A-List Celebrities — Selena Gomez, Taylor Lautner, Johnny Depp, Jennifer Aniston, Emma Watson, Leonardo DiCaprio, Will Smith, Ryan Reynolds, Samuel L. Jackson, Ryan Gosling, Anne Hathaway, Brad Pitt and Angelina Jolie

-As you exit the attraction, you pass through the gift shop where you will find a model of Tom Hanks.
+As you exit the attraction, you pass through the gift shop.

 In late 2015, Madame Tussauds introduced models of prominent members of the British Royal Family; Queen Elizabeth II, Prince William and Duchess Catherine plus Prince Harry.
-They were on display for a limited time only.
+They were only on display for a limited time.

-These were followed by country singer Keith Urban who joins fellow American Idol judge, Jennifer Lopez, actors Zac Efron and Scarlett Johansson and finally the Brazilian football superstar Neymar who currently plays for FC Barcelona.
+These were followed by country singer Keith Urban who joins fellow American Idol judge, Jennifer Lopez, actors Zac Efron and Scarlett Johansson.

-In August 2016, Brazilian footballer Neymar Junior replaced some of the previous temporary figures such as the Beatles and the British Royal family.
-Several new musicians were added including Ross Lynch, Lorde, Ed Sheeran and Sam Smith plus the actor Jackie Chan.
+In August 2016, Brazilian footballer Neymar Da Silva Santos Junior replaced some of the previous temporary figures such as the Beatles and the British Royal family.
+Several new musicians were added including Cody Simpson, Ross Lynch, Lorde, Ed Sheeran and Sam Smith plus the actor Jackie Chan.

 Other Merlin Attractions and Tickets

-As Madame Tussauds Orlando is part of the I-Drive 360 complex, you can also visit one or more of the Merlin attractions on International Drive:
+As Madame Tussauds Orlando is part of the ICON Park complex, you can also visit one or more of the attractions on International Drive: